Johannes-Zi/master_thesis/docu/Stichit workflow/Regression/Performance Evaluation/OnlyZeroCoeffOLS/OnlyZeroCoeffOLS.md

+Als erstes eine df erzeugen, welcher die ols feature and nzero counts läd und dann die dazugehörigen elasticnet modelle -gene specific dann die modelle mit nzero = anzahl der features und guten pvalues in den elasticnet anschauen und die coeffs der modelle + die Expressions im datensatz anschauen

+erst mal mit der standard regression testen - war da glaube ich aufgefallen

+## Description:

-* There are OLS Models that have on zero coefficients, but have a gut elastic-net performance - ==**we want to get an idea whats happening because it is against the expectation**==
+* There are OLS Models that have on zero coefficients, but have a good elastic-net performance - ==**we want to get an idea whats happening because it is against the expectation**==
 	* Create scatterplot with predicted and actual expression values for 5-10 of the gene-specific OLS models
 	* How to create the plot?
 		* .RData represent the models (List - first entry is model (specific glmnet datatype))